HiDiHo01/Buienalarm/README.md

 ### Manual Installation

 1. Download the latest version of this repository from [GitHub](https://github.com/HiDiHo01/Buienalarm).
-2. Extract the `buienradar` folder into your Home Assistant `custom_components` directory:
+2. Extract the `buienalarm` folder into your Home Assistant `custom_components` directory:
    ```
-   <config>/custom_components/buienradar/
+   <config>/custom_components/buienalarm/
    ```
 3. Restart Home Assistant.

 ### HACS Installation

 1. Open HACS in your Home Assistant instance.
-2. Search for "Buienradar" in the integrations section.
+2. Search for "Buienalarm" in the integrations section.
 3. Click "Install" and restart Home Assistant.

 ## Configuration